 A rather interesting twist in the never-ending search for better fuel economy was recently presented by the infamous MythBusters TV show on the Discovery Channel.
 In a quest to determine whether a dirty car will get different fuel mileage than a clean one, the MythBusters duo went their usual one-step-farther and applied the proven, flight distance enhancing, dimpled-surface of a golf ball to the exterior of an automobile.
+If you are to travel short distances, you might as well just put on a pair of skates from skates.com and glide through the streets in style.

 The science behind the dimpling on golf balls holds that the dimples produce more turbulence in the air flow over the ball and that the turbulent flow sticks to the surface better than a laminar flow of air over a smooth surface.
 The turbulent flow of air sticking to the surface creates a smaller area of vacuum drag behind the ball, and the ball travels farther and faster due to less drag behind it.
 Smooth balls have “looser” air traveling over them and the area of vacuum drag behind a smooth ball will be about the same size as the ball itself.
 In this latest experiment, the MythBusters wanted to see if the travel-enhancing effect of dimpled golf balls would work on much larger objects, like cars.